graphcore/poptorch/docs/user_guide/installation.rst

 ____________________

 You can run this simple example to verify that the system is working as expected.
-This example, and the others in this document can be found in the Poplar SDK installation.
+This example can be found in the Poplar SDK installation.

 .. literalinclude:: ../../examples/simple_adder.py
+  :caption: Simple adder example
   :language: python
+  :linenos: